 Can I use it today?

 Yes!
-We released a beta this week.
 You can easily try the system out in a set of Docker containers on your laptop.
 Talos has been in development for nearly two years, and we now feel like we are approaching production-ready status for the OS itself.
-We've implemented support for most of the major cloud platforms, we just finished working out a solid, in-place upgrade path, and we have also added ARM support for computing at the edge and low-power computing.
+We've implemented support for most of the major cloud platforms, we just finished working out a solid, in-place upgrade path.
 The beta release is ready for people to try, and we hope to get a lot of feedback and ideas for improvement when we release version 1.0.

 Why Open Source?

 It's the de facto standard in the industry these days, especially for operating system-level components.
 I've been working in open source my entire career--almost my entire life--and there are so many benefits.
 Andrew, our founder, has been working on this OS in the open source world for almost two years now, and he's found a lot of help there.
 In fact, we've hired several of the most active Talos developers for our founding engineering team.
 We all believe strongly in the benefits of an open source approach and we plan on being the best stewards to the project as we can.